Within Teamwork, the workload gives you an overview of where and when your site's resources (people) are allocated, and is based on estimated time.

 - Late tasks with a due date before the beginning of the selected time frame.

 - Tasks with a start date after the selected time frame.

 - Tasks with a start date before the selected time frame and no due date are not included, even if they are still active or are marked complete within the selected time frame.

-In the example above, there is one user listed in the workload, the date range is set to this week, and it is sorted by user.
+In the example above, the date range is set to this week and the Workload is sorted by user.

 - The totals line at the bottom will show the totals for each column across all users currently being viewed.

 Selecting one of the task totals will open a quick view to the right, listing the associated individual tasks: